UCR-Robotics/ee144/docs/lab3.rst

 - In our case, we have three variables (x, y, theta) to describe the 2D pose of the robot.
   At one time only one of them can be set as the desired value to track in a PID controller.
   If you are willing to track x, y, and theta at the same time, you will need three PID controllers.
-  (To comlpete the task in this lab, out of three controllers, the one to track theta is required, and the other two for x and y are optional.
+  (To comlpete the task in this lab, out of three controllers, **the one to track theta is required**, and the other two for x and y are optional.
 See below an example algorithm.)

 - The following is an example of how to apply feedback control algorithm to waypoint navigation problem.